Kassicus/yarchus/README.md

 # Project Yarchus

-Project Yarchus is a pure python text based dungeon crawler designed to be played in the terminal.
+Project Yarchus is a pure python emulated text based dungeon crawler.
+Originally desgined to be played naitively in the terminal, the desire for certain abilities related to realtime coloring of input led to the use of pygame and simulating a terminal environment.

 ## Dependancies

-TermColor v2.3.0
+PyGame 2.1.3
+Python 3.11.x